teething baby

 The takeaway message here is that teething is a normal part of the first 3 years of life!

-You should not be experiencing weeks or months of sleep disruptions due to teething.
+You should not experience weeks or months of sleep disruptions due to teething.
 If this is the case, your baby likely has other sleep associations that are causing disruptions.

 Sleep Resources to help your baby